pablorutschmann/DATtoRADMC/README.md

 foo.SetMass(mass)
 ```

-* Setting the Filepath of the directory, in which the JUPYTER output folder is located, where `filepath` is a string.
+* Setting the Filepath of the directory, in which the JUPITER output folder is located, where `filepath` is a string.
 ```python
 foo.SetBasePath(filepath)
 ```